-Ashtabula County Bankruptcy Law Firm
+Ashtabula Bankruptcy Attorney

-Types of Bankruptcy
+Types of Bankruptcy in Ashtabula

 The ability to file for relief under the Bankruptcy Code was established by the United States Congress.
 The law has evolved over time to add and remove restrictions for filing.
 The most recent change went into effect in October 2005.
 The main changes instituted by that law change were the addition of education requirements for those who wish to file for bankruptcy relief and income-based limits on filing for Chapter 7 relief.
 As always, there are many factors to consider when choosing which chapter of bankruptcy relief to seek but an experienced attorney can assist you.